 South Royalton in Windsor County, Vermont — The American Northeast (New England)

 Location.
-43° 50.099′ N, 72° 30.727′ W. Marker is in South Royalton, Vermont, in Windsor County.
-Marker is on Vermont Route 110 one mile north of Vermont Route 14, on the right when traveling north.
-Touch for map.
+43° 49.32′ N, 72° 31.2′ W. Marker is in South Royalton, Vermont, in Windsor County.
+Marker is on Chelsea Street (Vermont Route 110) 0.2 miles south of Vermont Route 14, on the right when traveling south.
+Located adjacent the entrance to Touch for map.
 Marker is in this post office area: South Royalton VT 05068, United States of America.
+Touch for directions.

 Other nearby markers.
-Jessie LaFountain Bigwood (approx. one mile away); Site of 1780 Raid (approx. 1.3 miles away); Joseph Smith Monument (approx. 1.6 miles away); The Royalton Raid (approx. 2.2 miles away); Tunbridge World's Fair (approx. 3.7 miles away); Strafford (approx. 7 miles away); Strafford Village (approx. 7 miles away); Justin Smith Morrill / Morrill Homestead (approx. 7.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Joseph Smith Monument (approx. 0.9 miles away); Wagon Wheels Farm (approx. one mile away); The Royalton Raid (approx. 1.4 miles away); Site of 1780 Raid (approx. 2.2 miles away); Tunbridge World's Fair (approx. 4.7 miles away); Strafford (approx. 7.7 miles away); Strafford Village (approx. 7.7 miles away); Justin Smith Morrill / Morrill Homestead (approx. 7.7 miles away).
 Touch for a list and map of all markers in South Royalton.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 269 times since then and 42 times this year.
-Photos: 1, 2. submitted on July 23, 2015, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 15, 2018.
+It was originally submitted on May 24, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 382 times since then and 12 times this year.
+Photos: 1, 2, 3. submitted on May 24, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.